Petra Marklund: Artistry

-Musically, Marklund has evolved from techno-dance (in the 2000s) to Swedish-language music and more introspective themes (2010s).
+Musically, Marklund has evolved from dance-pop and electronic styles (2000s) to Swedish-language music and more introspective themes (2010s).
 In the earlier period, she stated in an interview that after the release of Teen Queen, "People think I am stupid just because I have blond hair and sing dance music."
 In "The Story of September", she said that her biggest influence and idols were Kylie Minogue, Sophie Ellis-Bextor, Lily Allen, Kanye West and Madonna.
 As for her music, she considers herself a "disco and "dance" musician.
 Ever since she was little, she played the guitar and danced.

 Marklund is known for her distinctive vocal range.
 She is one of the few dance-pop artists whose voice is considered recognizable.
 Her dance music is typically upbeat with a focus on pop music structures and four-to-the-floor beats.
 Lyrically, her songs of the early era tended to stay in the vein of love or heartbreak.
 Most of the songs are original arrangements; however "Midnight Heartache" from the In Orbit album contains a sample of "Bette Davis Eyes" by Kim Carnes.
 In an interview with Girl.co.au, she commented on her writing process saying "a lot of my songs are often [break-up songs]."

 In 2011, her image had changed which includes avant-garde fashion and her platinum-blonde hair, which was styled in a boy cut for her "Resuscitate Me" video.
 For her style, she said that she "design the clothes that I wear and my dances too."

 Petra Marklund provided the vocals for a song by German electronica project Schiller.
 The track is called "Breathe" and can be found on Schiller's album Sehnsucht.
 The song charted at number one on the Macedonian Singles Top 20.
 On 16 November 2010, September released a cover of Petter's Mikrofonkåt after she performed it on Så mycket bättre.
 "Kärlekens Tunga" appeared and then charted at number six on Swedish Singles Chart, and thus became her ninth top-ten hit in Sweden overall.
 On 24 December, September released a duet with Petter from Så mycket bättre and it peaked at number 3 on the Swedish chart.
 It has been certified as Platinum.
 Marklund appears as background vocal artist on Kent's 2014 album "Tigerdrottningen" She made several public appearances with Kent, including at Kentfest in mid-2014, singing on Svart snö.

 Personal life

 She has lived in London, England, since 2009, where she has gone to a dance school.
-According to reports, Marklund has a boyfriend.
 She gave birth to her first child in 2016.
 She gave birth to her second child in September 2018.